mikepan/GameEngineBook/text/03-LogicBricks.md

 ![Edit Object actuator](../figures/Chapter3/Fig03-35.png "Edit Object actuator")

 - **AddObject** : If you have objects in one of the non-visible layers, you can add them into the game with this option.
 The added object will be at the position and with the orientation of the object controlling the actuator.
 The scale, however, will be a combination of both objects.
-Other than that, the new object is pretty much autonomous[md]actually game property and logic bricks in the new object will be as good as if the object existed since frame one.
+Other than that, the new object is pretty much autonomous, actually game property and logic bricks in the new object will be as good as if the object existed since frame one.
 The only exception is the Timer game properties that start counting only when the object gets added.
 You can add multiple instances of the same object, and any of them will behave as an independent duplicated copy of it.

 Through the options in the interface, you can change the initial linear and angular velocity of the object and its life duration.